airbus-seclab/android_emuroot/README.md

 * Android 8.1   API 27    x86 kernel : 3.18

 ### How To
-Androird_Emuroot has to connect to the gdb stub of qemu (Android Emulator).
+Android_Emuroot has to connect to the gdb stub of qemu (Android Emulator).
 For that you have to launch manually your emulator.

 * First, you have to set the environment variables for qemu: